MicrosoftDocs/connected-spaces/articles/get-started.md

 - Install and activate an Azure Stack Edge Pro (2 GPU) gateway.
 The gateway will receive video from the cameras connected to it, analyze it, and transform your customer activity into pseudonymous datapoints.

-- Use the mobile app to create a store, pair the gateway to the store, and configure your store’s cameras to track activity in the store.
+- Create a store, pair the gateway to the store, and configure your store’s cameras to track activity in the store.

 The cloud service: